terraform-community-modules/tf_aws_sg/sg_web/README.md

 sg_web terraform module
 =======================

-A terraform module with contains rules for a common web application deployment, which you can use with your service Terraform template.
+A terraform module which contains rules for a common web application deployment, which you can use with your service Terraform template.

 Ports